 If you’ve got an induction cooktop, you know that, unlike regular stovetops, they don’t generate heat through flames or electrical heating.
 Instead, the coiled wire beneath the surface generates a magnetic field with your cookware that creates an electric current to generate heat.
 Induction cookware is either made from cast iron or stainless steel, with certain metals added to create the right magnetic force.

-Once you've installed this energy-efficient cooktop, you might need to overhaul your set of pots and pans to something more compatible.
+Once you've installed this energy-efficient cooktop, you might need to overhaul your set of pots and pans to something that is compatible.
 To help you get back to cooking, we've rounded up the top induction-compatible cookware sets, focusing on both their durability and the variety of the pieces included.
 We also put some of our top picks to the test in our dedicated testing lab, specifically looking at heat distribution and hot spots, the amount of splatter, ease of pouring, nonstick qualities, how hot the handles get, and how easy they were to clean.
+Our winner, the Cuisinart Multiclad Pro Stainless Steel 12-Piece Cookware Set, impressed us with how quickly and evenly it heated.

 After research, scouring online reviews, and some lab testing, here's our list of the best cookware sets that are compatible with induction cooktops.